 Crate training is a method of house training your puppy or dog.
-The crate is used to keep your dog confined when you are not able to supervise him.
-Since most dogs will not go to the bathroom in the same place they sleep, your dog will most likely try to hold it when he is confined to his crate.
-This prevents him from getting in the bad habit of having accidents in your home.
+The crate is used to keep your dog confined when you are not able to supervise.
+Since most dogs will not urinate or defecate in the same place they sleep, your dog will most likely try to hold the urge when it is confined to its crate.

 Choose a Crate for Your Dog

-The soft-sided crates are a good option for dogs who are not big chewers.
-These are lightweight, so they are great to carry along when you are traveling with your dog.
+The soft-sided crates are lightweight, so they are great to carry along when you are traveling with your dog.
 The problem with the soft-sided crates is that a dog who likes to chew or scratch at the sides will be able to break out.
 It is not a good choice for young puppies.

 Introduce Your Dog to the Crate

 Crate training should be kept very positive.
 Introduce your puppy or adult dog to the crate slowly.
 Put something soft in the bottom of the crate, along with some of your dog's toys.
 Throw some treats inside.
-Let your dog explore the crate at his own pace without forcing him to go inside.
-Praise him and give him a treat when he goes in on his own.
-Until he seems comfortable with his crate, keep the door open and let your dog wander in and out as he wishes.
+Let your dog explore the crate at its own pace without forcing it to go inside.

 Confining Your Dog in the Crate

 There are a few simple rules to keep in mind to make crate training successful.
-First, never use your dog's crate to punish him.
-Your dog should consider his crate a happy, comfortable, and safe place.
-If you use his crate to punish your dog, chances are he will be fearful and anxious when left in it.
+First, never use your dog's crate to punish it.
+Your dog should consider its crate a happy, comfortable, and safe place.
+If you use the crate to punish your dog, chances are it will be fearful and anxious when left in it.

-It is also important that you never let your dog out of the crate while he is whining or barking.
-He should be completely calm before you release him.
-Opening the crate while he is barking or whining simply teaches him that if he makes enough noise, he will be let out.
+It is also important that you never let your dog out of the crate while it is whining or barking; it should be completely calm before you release it.
+Opening the crate while it is barking or whining teaches that if the dog makes enough noise, it will be let out.
 Making this mistake can lead to many sleepless nights as you wait for your puppy to settle down.